estebansolo/python-microservice-template/README.md

 # Python Microservice Template

-This project is a template with best practices for building a python micro-service using Hexagonal Architecture for a multi domain.
+This is a template with best practices for building a python micro-service using Hexagonal Architecture for a multi domain project.

 It includes: